 The current version is: 2.8.7 (September 9, 2012).

-The reason is simple -- you can service more remote users at a time, and therefore move more data out the door.
-Instead of upgrading your hardware, upgrade your software by using NcFTPd.
-It is certainly cheaper to install NcFTPd than it is to buy more workstations whose sole purpose is to act as additional FTP servers.
+The reason was simple -- you could service more remote users at a time, and therefore move more data out the door.
+It was certainly cheaper to install NcFTPd than it was to buy more server hardware whose sole purpose is to act as additional FTP servers.

-There are also security benefits you can't find anywhere else.
-Since NcFTPd was designed from day one with security in mind, it has gained a reputation among administrators as a very secure product.
-NcFTPd is periodically re-audited to reduce the probability that a buffer overflow, race condition, denial-of-service, or other security problem exists.
+There were also security benefits you couldn't find anywhere else.
+Since NcFTPd was designed from day one with security in mind, it gained a reputation among administrators as a very secure product.
+NcFTPd was periodically reexamined to reduce the probability that a buffer overflow, race condition, denial-of-service, or other security problem exists.

-There hasn't been a single major security problem with NcFTPd in the entire history of the product, dating back to 1996!
+There wasn't a single major security problem with NcFTPd in the entire history of the product, dating back to 1996!
 Can your existing FTP server software or other FTP server software you were considering say the same?

 NcFTPd is very configurable, including powerful support for virtual hosts and virtual users, but is still a breeze to install.
-Check out the feature list for more reasons why NcFTPd is the FTP server of choice for thousands of servers worldwide.
+Here was the feature list for more reasons why NcFTPd was the FTP server of choice for thousands of servers worldwide.